softwaredevelop/mql5/Indicators/MyIndicators/Currency_Strength_Pro.md

 * **Multi-Symbol Engine (`Currency_Strength_Calculator.mqh`):** The core logic is encapsulated in a robust engine that handles the complexity of accessing data from 28 different symbols simultaneously.
 * **Robust Data Handling:** The indicator includes advanced synchronization checks (`IsDataReady`).
 It ensures that historical data for all 28 pairs is fully loaded and synchronized before performing calculations.
 This prevents the display of misleading or "glitchy" lines during chart startup or timeframe changes.
-* **Optimized Performance:** To prevent freezing the terminal, the indicator limits the history calculation on the first load.
-Subsequent updates are incremental and extremely fast.
+* **Safe Smoothing Algorithm:** The smoothing logic is designed to handle data gaps and initialization phases gracefully, preventing mathematical overflows or "exploding" values that can occur when smoothing incomplete data series.
 * **Interactive Dashboard:** A custom-drawn dashboard panel in the indicator window provides a real-time, sorted list of currencies with their exact strength values (to 3 decimal places).
-It gracefully handles missing data by displaying "N/A" instead of erroneous values.
+It automatically hides currencies that are disabled in the settings.

 ## 4. Parameters